|Best memory foam mattress||Tuft & Needle Mint Mattress||Check Price||

 Anyone who has spent a night tossing and turning in a friend’s basement on their ancient, broken mattress understands the importance of durability.
 The more durable the materials and construction, the more comfortable nights you will enjoy.
 Better quality spring construction will provide years of solid but flexible support.
 Look for foam that can withstand years conforming to the body, while remaining adaptable enough to return to its original shape after you get up.

-The amount of wear and tear put on the mattress is just one factor that affects its lifespan.
+The amount of wear and tear put on the bed is just one factor that affects its lifespan.
 A rarely used mattress in a seasonal beach house will last longer than one a child jumps on every night.
-Laboratories test this durability with simulations of normal use and offer an idea of how well mattresses will hold up in time.
-The longer a mattress is able to retain its original shape, height, firmness, and side/back support, the more durable the mattress is.
+Laboratories test this durability with simulations of normal use and offer an idea of how well they will hold up in time.
+The longer a mattress is able to retain its original shape, height, firmness, and side/back support, the more durable it is.
 A mattress that can withstand eight or more years of wear and tear earns a high rating of durability.

 Best innerspring mattress: Beautyrest Dual Cool Technology Pillowtop Mattress